 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition that was published by Feiwel & Friends on January 3, 2012 and has 390 pages.
+steampunk that was published by Feiwel & Friends on January 3, 2012 and has 390 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include "Glitches", Scarlet, Cress, Winter

 First in the The Lunar Chronicles futuristic steampunk series and revolving around a Cinderella of a girl.
 It’s five years after “Glitches“.

 In 2014, Cinder was nominated for the Abraham Lincoln Award; in 2012, it was nominated for the Goodreads Choice Award for Best Young Adult Fantasy & Science Fiction.